logo IPR declaration

 2023-01-070.31Added COTX tag to the ESAD object.

-2023-02-160.32Added location the AD object.
+2023-02-160.32Added location to the AD object.

 Authors